 Starting with

-, body weight squats,
+lunges, body weight squats,

-single-leg squats
+single-leg squats,

-single-leg dead-lifts
+single-leg dead-lifts,

-, and
+bridges, and

-are all excellent exercises to start with and offer significant challenge for a beginner or someone who can’t make it to the gym.
+planks are all excellent exercises to start with and offer significant challenge for a beginner or someone who can’t make it to the gym.
 Aim for 2 days per week, 3 sets of 8-10 repetitions per exercise.
 Shoot for

 2 days per week of strengthening.
 In the beginning you might be pretty sore, but with consistency this should lessen after each workout, although being a little sore is a good thing; it’s a sign that we’ve challenged the muscle